- The Cards

 Note: Skat is not to be confused with the American game Scat - a simple draw and discard game in which players try to collect 31 points in a three card hand.

 Skat is a three-handed trick taking game.
-It is also quite often played by four people, but there are still only 3 active players in each hand; the dealer sits out.
-Each active player is dealt 10 cards and the remaining two form the skat.
+It is quite often played by four people, but there are still only 3 active players in each hand; the dealer sits out.
+Each active player is dealt 10 cards and the remaining two cards form the skat.
 Each hand begins with an auction.
 The winner of the bidding becomes the declarer, and plays alone against the other two players in partnership.
 The declarer has the right to use the two skat cards to make a better hand, and to choose the trump suit.

 Some cards have point values, and the total number of card points in the pack is 120.
 To win, the declarer has to take at least 61 card points in tricks plus skat; the opponents win if their combined tricks contain at least 60 card points.
 Instead of naming a trump suit the declarer can choose to play Grand (jacks are the only trumps) or Null (no trumps and the declarer's object is to lose all the tricks).